PaperMC/PaperDocs/source/server/configuration.rst

     - **default**: 2
     - **description**: The maximum number of chunks that will be queued to send at any one time.
-Lower values will help alleviate server-side networking bottlenecks such as anti-xray or compression, however, is unlikely to help users with a poor internet connection.
+Lower values will help alleviate server-side networking bottlenecks such as anti-xray or compression; however, it is unlikely to help users with a poor internet connection.
 A value of -1 will not disable this limit.
 Use a large number instead.
 * autoconfig-send-distance